orichh/richardhyesungo/README.md

 - 👨‍💻 Full-stack software engineer recently graduated from Hack Reactor's immersive program as of December 2021
 - 📍 Currently located in NYC
 - 💼 Actively looking for employment opportunities!
-Happy to speak either here, LinkedIn, or email
+Happy to speak either here, LinkedIn, or via email
 - 📝 Devout practitioner of the oxford comma

 ## I ❤️ wireframing & systems design!